-QUEEN MARY UNIVERSITY LONDON CANCER PREVENTION
+QUEEN MARY UNIVERSITY OF LONDON CANCER PREVENTION

 TRIALS UNIT

-Led by Professor Peter Sasieni, The Cancer Research UK &Queen Mary University of London Cancer Prevention Trials Unit (CPTU) is one of eight CRUK core funded UK Clinical Trials Units (CTUs).
+Led by Professor Peter Sasieni, The Cancer Research UK & Queen Mary University of London Cancer Prevention Trials Unit (CPTU) is one of eight CRUK core funded UK Clinical Trials Units (CTUs).
 We specialize in the design and management of cancer screening and prevention trials.

-The Cancer Research UK & Queen Mary's University of London Cancer Prevention Trials Unit (CPTU) is a core-funded trials unit bringing a unique capability to the CRUK CTU network with its focus on the design and management of cancer prevention trials.
+The Cancer Research UK Cancer Prevention Trials Unit (CPTU) at Queen Mary's University of London is a core-funded trials unit bringing a unique capability to the CRUK CTU network with its focus on the design and management of cancer prevention trials.

 Our goal is to improve existing and establish new screening programmes by conducting clinical trials and studies that focus on cancer prevention, early diagnosis and screening.